gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

-# Melvor Idle Combat Simulator
+# Melvor Idle Combat Simulator Reloaded
 A browser extension for the game [Melvor Idle](http://www.melvoridle.com/).
-This extension was built for version: Alpha v0.16.1 of Melvor Idle.
+A fork of the great but no longer maintained [Melvor Idle Combat Simulator](https://github.com/coolrox95/Melvor-Idle-Combat-Simulator) by Coolrox95.

 ## How to Install
 While this extension has been tested, it is still recommended to create a backup of your save file first.